Go2TheOffice/Documentation/wireguard-lxc-container.md

 This should be staightfoward, standard settings for the container.
 Remember to enable

 ## 6. Create keys in the container
-First, create a wireguard directory, and the run the following commands to create a keypair
+First, create a wireguard directory `/etc/wireguard`, and the run the following commands to create a keypair
 ```
 umask 077
 wg genkey | tee server-privatekey | wg pubkey > server-publickey